Geonovum/ogc-api-features-guideline/Examples.md

 ***bulk download***

-No Link to bulk download of dataset is passed.
+No Link to bulk download of dataset is provided, although it does exist: https://service.pdok.nl/brt/topnl/atom/top10nl.xml.

 ***GeoJSON***